pilwon/node-eoddata/README.md

 ### API ([documentation](http://ws.eoddata.com/Data.asmx))

 The client automatically handles token authentication therefore the following API calls can be made right away.
 All tasks are internally queued.

+All API functions accept callback as the last parameter.
+Whether you pass a callback function or not, they will always return a promise object built using Q. You can do whatever you want with the returned promise, or stick with the traditional callback style.

 - **Date Format:** JavaScript Date Object or String format supported by [Moment.js](http://momentjs.com/docs/)
 - **Periods:** 1, 5, 10, 15, 30, h, d, w, m, q, y